 I hope we all got a good idea about the datum target.
 Right?
-As I already said, if you are working in molding, casting, or forging domain, you are likely to come across datum targets very frequently.
-Even in other fields also using datum target becoming very popular.
-So having a good idea about the datum target is very essential.
+As I already said, if you are working in the molding, casting, or forging domain, you are likely to come across datum targets very frequently.
+Even in other fields, also using datum target becoming very popular.
+So having a good idea about the datum target is essential.

 Frequently Asked Questions (FAQ)

 Datum target a set of point, line or zone used to create virtual datum on irregular surfaces.